nathanstrahs/zero-trust-visualization/README.md

 ## Overview

 This is a web application tool used to visualize the state and baseline of security of a model or cluster.
-It includes easy-to-understand visualization graphs and charts to assess the current passing/failing components from the NIST SP 800-53 Rev. 5 zero-trust framework.
+It includes easy-to-understand visualization graphs and charts to assess the current passing/failing components from the NIST SP 800-53 Rev. 4/5 zero-trust framework.
 The application extracts information from a assessment-results.json file written in OSCAL.
 Examples of such a file can be found [here](https://github.com/usnistgov/oscal-content/tree/main/examples/ar/json).

 More about OSCAL can be found [here](https://github.com/usnistgov/oscal-content/tree/main).
 More about NIST can be found [here](https://pages.nist.gov/OSCAL/learn/).

-## TO BE IMPLEMENTED:

-This tool will be used in conjunction with [Complytime](https://github.com/complytime/complytime/) to automate the assessment process.
-This is not yet implemented, so manually uploading a assessment-results.json file is required.

 ---